After months of anticipation, the $19.5 million Green Bridge in Queensland – proudly delivered by the Georgiou Brady Joint Venture – is now open.

 At the bridge’s opening, Gold Coast Mayor Tom Tate described the project as a benchmark for future green bridges around the city.

-This is the second bridge of its kind that the joint venture has delivered in the past three months, with the City Botanic Gardens Riverwalk for Brisbane City Council opened to the public in December 2019.
+This is the second bridge of its kind that the joint venture has delivered in the past three months, with the Botanic Gardens Riverwalk for Brisbane City Council opened to the public in December 2019.